The Jacobian of a Riemann surface and the geometry of the cut locus of simple closed geodesics: Theoretical estimates for the period Gram matrix

-Hence the red parts of the boundary satisfy the conditions for the capacity problem.
-Now for large $\eta$, we have from hyperbolic geometry that $l(\nu^b_i)$ is arbitrarily small.
-Hence in this case we obtain
+Hence, the red parts of the boundary satisfy the conditions for the capacity problem.
+Consider the two boundary geodesics $\eta$ and $\eta'$ of our building block $\mathcal{Y}$.
+If $\ell(\eta) = \ell(\eta')$ is large, then it follows from hyperbolic geometry that the curves $(\nu^b_i)_{i=2,...,g}$ are arbitrarily small.
+The limit case is a surface $L^*$ with $2(g-1)$ cusps.
+The 1-form $\sigma_2$ is, however, well-defined on $L^*$ (see also \cite{bmm}).
+As the harmonic form $\sigma_2$ depends continuously on the domain, we obtain for small $(\nu^b_i)_{i=2,...,g}$:

-and our upper bound for a diagonal entry of $Q_S$ is sharp.
+where $\epsilon_L > 0$ depends on the geometry of $L$ and may become arbitrarily small.
+Hence our upper bound for a diagonal entry of $P_L$ is sharp.
+We have shown: